10 min read

 }

 Notice I'm not assembling the file synchronously.
-That happens in a queue job.
+That happens in a queue job so it doesn't block the web request.
 This is crucial because assembling a 500MB file from chunks takes time, and you don't want the user's browser hanging on that request.

 Frontend JavaScript Implementation